What You Need to Install Fiber-Optic Internet

 Fiber-optic networks are expanding all across the US, especially in densely populated urban areas.
 Additionally, increased federal funding for high-speed internet expansion is helping to bring fiber connections to rural areas that have historically been underserved by major internet providers.

-Google Fiber is also on the move again after announcing West Des Moines as the first new Google Fiber city in several years.13 Google Fiber is also expanding in other areas like Salt Lake City, Utah; Omaha, Nebraska; Mesa, Arizona; and Austin, Texas.
+Google Fiber is also on the move again after announcing in 2021 that West Des Moines would be the first new Google Fiber city in several years.13 Google Fiber is also expanding in other areas like Salt Lake City, Utah; Omaha, Nebraska; Mesa, Arizona; and Austin, Texas.

 In addition to Google Fiber, many large nationwide ISPs, especially those with aging DSL networks, are rapidly expanding their fiber coverage to keep up with demand from consumers.
 Many of these providers have also begun offering multigigabit connections as they race to be the provider with the highest residential fiber speeds.